 CNS/Psy/Bi 131.
 The Psychology of Learning and Motivation.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.

 Bi/Ch 132.
 Biophysics of Macromolecules.
 9 units (3-0-6); first term.
 Recommended prerequisite: Bi/Ch 110.
 Introduction to biophysical methods in molecular and cellular biology.
 Biomolecule structure and dynamics, single molecule microscopy, in situ sequencing, single cell genomics, proteomics, mass spectrometry, x-ray diffraction, electron microscopy and microfluidics.
-Instructors: Beauchamp, Cai.
+Instructor: Beauchamp; not taught 2017–18.

 Bi 145 a.
 Tissue and Organ Physiology.
 9 units (3-0-6); first term.
 Prerequisites: Bi 8, 9, Bi/Ch 110.
 Bi/Ch 110 may be taken concurrently.
 Reviews of anatomy and histology, as well as in-depth discussion of cellular physiology.
 Building from cell function to tissues, the course explores human physiology in an organ-based fashion.
-First term topics include endocrine physiology, the skeletal system, digestive and hepatic physiology, nutrition and urinary physiology.
+First term topics include endocrine physiology, the autonomic nervous system, urinary physiology, and the cardiovascular system.
 Particular emphasis is placed on health issues and pharmaceutical therapy from both a research and a medical perspective.
 Instructor: Tydell.

 Bi/CNS/NB 150.
 Introduction to Neuroscience.
 10 units (4-0-6); third term.
 Prerequisites: Bi 8, 9, or instructors’ permission.
 General principles of the function and organization of nervous systems, providing both an overview of the subject and a foundation for advanced courses.
 Topics include the physical and chemical bases for action potentials, synaptic transmission, and sensory transduction; anatomy; development; sensory and motor pathways; memory and learning at the molecular, cellular, and systems level; and the neuroscience of brain diseases.
 Instructors: Adolphs, Lester.